jtp184/DismalTony/README.md

 DismalTony.('How is AAPL stock doing today?')
 ```

-Read on if you're more interested in the nitty-gritty of VI Initialization, or skip ahead to **Writing a Handler**.
+Read on if you're more interested in the nitty-gritty of VI Initialization, or skip ahead to **Writing a Directive**.
 ## Basic VI
 A VI is the unit that handles queries and users.
 A Very basic VI could be initialized like so:
 ```ruby